mradovic23/ML-SPD/README.md

   - Term frequency - inverse data frequency model (for unigrams)

 - Additional:
-  - Corpuses are cleaned from punctuation
+  - Corpuses are cleaned from punctuation and stopwords
   - Words are reduced to their root form (stemming)

 ### Machine learning techniques